smaurice101/readthedocs/docs/source/docker.rst

 .. figure:: tmlarch.png
    :scale: 80%

 This is the main container that you need to use to build TML solutions.
-Below is the **docker run** command to run the container.
+Below is the **:ref:`TSS Docker Run Command`** to run the container.

 .. important::
    Use this TSS container and start building amazing, advanced and scalable real-time data streaming solutions - with real-time dashboards - auto deployment to